Do I have to give a recorded statement and sign a HIPAA release for the other driver’s car insurance company?

 What’s wrong with signing a HIPAA Release?

 First, you’re not required to sign one to pursue a Virginia car accident case.
-If you choose to pursue a claim, you will likely provide relevant medical records and bills to demonstrate your injuries.
+If you choose to pursue a claim, you will provide relevant medical records and bills to demonstrate your injuries.
 After all, they will have a right to investigate your claim.

 What about giving a recorded statement?

-What if I already signed the form and gave the statement?!
+What if I already signed the form and gave the statement?

 While we prefer that you don’t, stuff happens.
 So, there’s no need to stress out.
-If we work together, we will tell the insurance company that your HIPAA Release is revoked.
+If we work together, we will tell the insurance company that your HIPAA release is revoked.
 And we will do our best to minimize the use of your recorded statement, to the extent that it is harmful to your case.

 At Abrenio Law, we understand that no case is perfect.
 We’ve had countless cases where we’ve had to “change course.”
 If you’ve already given a statement or signed a HIPAA, just give us a call and we can discuss how it may affect your case.